Police escort: Today

-Municipal agencies may be used to provide security for local politicians and other public figures, assist national agencies in handling local logistics for visiting heads of state, or simply to escort other emergency vehicles in an time sensitive situation.
+Municipal agencies may be used to provide security for local politicians and other public figures, assist national agencies in handling local logistics for visiting heads of state, or simply to escort other emergency vehicles in a time sensitive situation.
 They might also be used to sequester a jury or ensure that a suspect of a heinous crime receives their day in court, however an excessive presence by law enforcement can also backfire and be seen as performative.

 For the funeral of a fellow police officer or popular public figure, or a parade in honor of an inauguration or a change in government, police officers might also be used as an honor guard, participating as active members of a procession.
 Their attendance could even be in a voluntary capacity as a show of force to signify support or appreciation of the individual being honored.

 Private companies and organizations might request assistance in providing traffic control for their VIPs attending an event, in dealing with anticipated protests, or when transporting oversized or hazardous loads that exceed normal traffic limitations.
 Private individuals might request an escort for special events such as the funeral of a community leader, and are expecting a large funeral procession.
 These requests are often dependent on the availability of officers available to provide the service, evaluated to determine if there is a legitimate need for such services, and the individual or organization is typically charged for the officers' time and equipment required.

 A police escort does not necessarily require officers to be at the side of the escorted individual(s), nor is it limited to a vehicular escort, it could conducted by officers on foot or even by boat.
 The purpose of a police escort is simply to ensure those that are being escorted get to their destination in a safe manner, and can be limited to a single officer enforcing a court order and accompanying an evicted tennant or individuals subjects of restraining orders to retrieve personal effects from their home.